 - Open the Tor Browser and navigate to the onion URL from app-journalist-aths.
 Enter your password and two-factor authentication code to log in.

 - If you have problems logging in to the Admin/Journalist

-SSH to the App Server and restart the ntp daemon to synchronize
+SSH to the Application Server and restart the ntp daemon to synchronize

 sudo service ntp restart.
 Also check that your smartphone’s time is accurate and set to network time in its device settings.